-My neighbour Fernando and his cousin Antonio have been helping me build walls (landscaping rather than fortifying).
-Tonight we were talking about foxes and although I’ve held onto the faint hope that my dear Bob cat who disappeared in March is suffering from amnesia and enjoying roast pork twice a day, I let slip that sometimes, occasionally, it crosses my mind that it’s not impossible a fox had taken him.
-There’s a massive silver grey fox that hangs around this hamlet; I often see him on the track in the beam of the headlights if I’m driving late at night.
+Fernando and his cousin Antonio have been helping me build walls (landscaping rather than fortifying the land).
+Tonight we talked about foxes.
+Although I’ve held onto the hope my dear Bob cat who disappeared in March will return after recovering from his bout of amnesia, I let slip that it does cross my mind occasionally there is the possibility he might have met a fox.
+There’s a massive silver grey fox in the neighbourhood.
+I often see him on the track in the beam of the headlights when driving late at night.

 ‘Oh no!’ they said in unison.
-‘You’d have found bits of him scattered around.’
+‘You’d have found bits of the cat scattered around.’

-My heart sank.
-There are eagle owls left and right of the house, hooting on and on, night after night, and I’d let Bob out around 4am on a full moon night.
+My heart plummeted.
+There are eagle owls left and right of the house, hooting on and on, night after night, and I’d let stupid, simple Bob out at 4am on a full moon night.

-‘They are completely silent, swoop down and pick up big stuff,’ said Antonio.
+‘They are completely silent when they fly and swoop,’ said Antonio.
 He mimed an owl picking up something like a small cat.
-‘No, it’s sure it was an owl.’
+‘Sure it was an owl’.

-I had to turn away because my eyes were full of tears.
-I still have the psycho cat Joan, but I just loved that Bob from the moment he arrived.
-He chose to go with me and stay with me wherever I was, (obviously except that last time).
-So while I understand nature is all about predators and prey, and the owl is a beautiful thing, I don’t want to hear it hooting and hunting for quite some time.
+I turned away because my eyes had filled with tears.
+Just a cat.
+I still have the psycho Joan, but I loved that soft Bob from the moment he arrived.
+He elected to go with me and stay beside me and I enjoyed his company as much as a person possibly could enjoy the company of a thick cat.
+So while I understand nature is all about predators and prey, and the owl is a beautiful thing, I don’t like hearing it hooting and hunting at the moment.